cuustard/Year2/To do (Toby).md

-231
+231 - notes done
-	wk2.lc1.cpu v and os
+- check file formatting
 211
-	all
+- all lecture notes
 221
-	all
+- all lecture notes
 241
-	all
+- all lecture notes